2001 Pontiac Firebird

 Sixth gear will save you more gas, because the ratio is so tall.
 It might also get you a ticket.
 Sixty-eight miles per hour is only about 1500 rpm, and because there is so little engine compression to slow you down when you lift off the throttle in sixth gear, the car wants to keep rolling on into the 70s and 80s.
 With such low rpm, you don’t hear it or feel it.
 You really need to use cruise control in sixth.
 On an open highway, it does indeed save gas.

-As for power, well, you’ve got 320 horsepower to go with the manual transmissi
+As for power, well, you’ve got 325 horsepower with the Ram Air system to go w

 Dinosaur or not, powerful rear-wheel-drive cars like this are tradition – tradition that isn’t likely to be killed off as long as it’s profitable.
 It will die a natural death, when its time comes.
 So Pontiac keeps building them – and improving them.
 The Trans Am might not be as slick as a Lexus, Mercedes or BMW, but it’s a lot better than it’s often given credit for.
 You just have to take it for what it is.